 Can I leave a dachshund puppy alone without training?

-I do not recommend you to leave your dachshund puppy alone without proper training to be alone.
+I do not recommend that you leave your dachshund puppy alone without proper training to be alone.
 When they are young, they are very young.
-If you leave them alone for a long time before they are used to it, they may be at a higher risk a developing separation anxiety in future.
+If you leave them alone for a long time before they are used to it, they may be at a higher risk a developing separation anxiety in the future.

-But if your dog is in the process of training, you can definitely try with a small session, like 20-30 minutes.
+But if your dog is in the process of training, you can try with a small session, like 20-30 minutes.
 If they still bark, it means they need more time to be fully trained.
 You just need to stay consistent in training.

 Here are some potential problems when we leave our dachshund alone without training them.